tatomyr/reactive-todo/README.md

 )
 // The last step you have to mount your dispatch function somwhere
 // … to be able to access it in components
-// One of the options is obviously window object
+// One of the options apparently is window object window.dispatch = dispatch
-// TODO: try to pass the dispatch function somehow without using window! window.dispatch = dispatch
 ```